 cleaned the area more quickly than any of the battery-powered blowers and 80

 percent as fast as the gas-powered leaf blowers.
 She also did a better job

 cleaning up the areas, says the report.

 At any rate,

-gardening experts suggest that we leave all those leaves right where they
+naturalists and gardening experts suggest that we leave all those leaves right where they

 Wendy Priesnitz is the editor of Natural Life Magazine.